 What do we mean by cultural mobility?

 Based on Ericarts' research Mobility Matters (2008), cultural mobility may refer to the following formats:

-Co-productions; Collaboration; Touring; Residency; 'Go and see' grants; Market development grants; Training; Research; etc the Martin E Segal Theatre Centre, Graduate Centre, CUNY and Theatre Without Borders
+Co-productions; Collaboration; Touring; Residency; 'Go and see' grants; Market development grants; Training; Research; etc.

-In this regard, cultural mobility implies any format that allows one artist/one cultural professional to have a professional experience in another country
+In this regard, cultural mobility implies any format that allows one artist/one cultural professional to have a professional experience in another country for a certain period of time.